Click on the department link to go directly to its listing

 Diane Kastelic is the VOSE Coordinator for the West Shore Career-Technical District.
 She has a BFA in Medical Illustrations from the Cleveland Institute of Art and an MA in Education from Cleveland State.
 Mrs. Kastelic joined Lakewood Schools in 1993.
 RETURN TO TOP

 Jennifer Manning teaches Experience with Foods, Fashion Design, Creative Cooking and Career & College Readiness.
-She has a bachelor's in Apparel Merchandising & Design from Iowa State and earned her teaching license through Ashland University, where she also recently earned a master's in Educational Administration.
+She has a bachelor's in Apparel Merchandising & Design from Iowa State and earned her teaching license through Ashland University, where she also earned a master's degree in Educational Administration.
 She joined LHS in 2012 and previously worked in merchandising for Target at their Minneapolis headquarters.
-She is teh West Shore Career-Tech department facilitator representative RETURN TO TOP
+She currently serves as the West Shore Career-Tech department facilitator.
+RETURN TO TOP

 Dolores Martin teaches Medical Office Management 1 & 2 and Computer Applications.
 She holds a Bachelor of Science from Ashland University.
 Mrs. Martin joined LHS in 1985.
 Prior to that, she taught business at Strongsville High School.
 She serves as adviser for the Medical Office Management Club and is the Sunshine Committee Coordinator for the high school entailing organizing gifts and cards for staff births, deaths, surgeries, marriages, etc. She also organizes the annual Honor Day at the high school.
 RETURN TO TOP